Here's How the Google Speed Update Will Impact Your Site (& Google Ads Account)

 Phew, we just hit you with a ton of information.

-If you’re an AdWords user, make sure that you’re observing and optimizing for landing page speed and load time, not just relevance.
+If you’re a Google Ads user, make sure that you’re observing and optimizing for landing page speed and load time, not just relevance.
 From an SEO perspective: consider making the switch to AMP, think hard about intent, and leverage the power of Search Console and PageSpeed insights.